ONGOING EXHIBITION

 The Rose That Grew From Concrete (5 September 2025 – 4 January 2026)

-The third and final edition of the exhibitions before the official launch of the renovation works, this group show brings together thirteen Italian and international artistic voices who engage with the former convent not only to tell the story of its transformations, but also to symbolically tend to its wounds.
+The third and final edition of the exhibitions before the official launch of the renovation works, this group show brings together fourteen Italian and international artistic voices who engage with the space of the former convent not only to recount its transformations, but also to symbolically tend to its wounds.

 Juliette Minchin and Marta Roberti enchant the ancient monastery of Sant’Orsola